ip2location/ip2location-go/README.md

 ====================

 Use the IPv4 BIN file if you just need to query IPv4 addresses.
-If you query an IPv6 address using the IPv4 BIN, you'll see the IPV6_NOT_SUPPORTED error.

 Use the IPv6 BIN file if you need to query BOTH IPv4 and IPv6 addresses.